inlife/nexrender/README.md

 Technically speaking its a very tiny HTTP server running with a minimal version of REST API.

+Optional support for external databases can be added (like Redis, MongoDB, MySQL, etc.), with some of them already in place.
+Please check modules for more info.

 #### Supported platforms:
 Windows, macOS, Linux